-It’s a far cry from the hackneyed tiki bars of old, as Laki Kane’s mixologists have gone all in on authenticity.
+It should be stressed that the drinks at Laki Kane are a far cry from the hackneyed tiki bars of old, as Laki Kane’s mixologists have gone all in on authenticity.
 Every cocktail is created from a range of artisanal rums, flavoured with sugar cane syrups and fresh fruit.
 In fact, they’re entirely free from refined sugar, which means these cocktails are almost good for you.

 Laki Kane is Polynesian for ‘lucky person’, and we must admit it’s a pretty apt name.
-Head along for your next night out, you laki thing.
+Head along for your next night out, you laki thing!

 Also published on Medium.